gewitterblitz/gewitterblitz.github.io/_pages/about.md

 Recent News:
 ======
+**March 2024:**

+I've been selected for the 2024 American Meteorological Society Early Career Leadership Academy.
+I'll join a group of early career leaders in water, weather, and climate science in Myrtle Beach, South Carolina in June.

 **November 2023:**

 I'll be giving an invited talk on "Exploring Thermodynamic Variability and Storm Lifecycle Across Southesat Texas Sea Breeze Fronts" at the Southern Regional Climate Center annual meeting in Houston, TX.